Shaurya1505/Text-Classification-using-context-polarity/README.md

 Both datasets are sourced from Kaggle and preprocessed for polarity-based analysis.
 The description for each file in the repository is as follows:

+Text Classification - Academic Paper.pdf: Academic paper on the results of the whole project.

 Hotel_data.csv: Dataset for sentiment analysis
 negativewords.txt: List of words with negative polarity
 positivewords.txt: List of words with positive polarity